leonardehrenfried/blog/_posts/2012-11-06-tools-for-modern-web-development.md

 ![Alt](https://lh5.googleusercontent.com/-_Whl1sZppio/UJgbghpKQwI/AAAAAAAAIRA/h-aeCDdn3-w/s674/Screen%2520Shot%25202012-11-05%2520at%252021.02.27.png)

 Abusing a keyworded saved search in Chrome In order to do this, create a new search, paste the bookmarklet Javascript URL into the URL field, give it a name and a one letter keyword (I have given it the letter 'r').
-Now you can jump to the URL bar withÂ âŒ˜ + L, then type R and hit enter and voila, your CSS is reloaded without you having to refresh the entire page.
+Now you can jump to the URL bar with ⌘ + L, then type R and hit enter and voila, your CSS is reloaded without you having to refresh the entire page.

 #### [cdnjs][8]
 This free, community-curated CDN hosts Javascript libraries like Backbone, moment.js and various popular jQuery plugins.
 Using this has the double advantage of not polluting your source tree with third-party libraries as well as speeding up your page load by spreading the load onto multiple servers.
 An added bonus: They support SPDY for extra-parallel download for enabled browsers.
 You can also add a library you need to the CDN by submitting a pull request.